LexusXBox/libgdx-drop/README.md

 # Drop Tutorial

+I followed the tutorial on this website https://libgdx.com/wiki/start/setup to evaluate libGDX

-commands to compile and run
+Run one of the following commands to compile and run the game

 ### HTML